vangarcciaa/dsci510_fall2025_final_project/README.md

 # Data sources
 This project uses geographic data from LA Metro to locate the location of all metro transit stops in Los Angeles County, I will be using their shapefiles to locate transit stop locations.
 The variables that will be used are: STOP_NAME, STOP_LAT, AND STOP_LON.
-To get commute time and median household income information, I will be using two different tables from the 5-year American Community Survey API data, and match by zipcode to the location of the LA metro transit stops.
+To get commute time and median household income information, I will be using two different tables from the 5-year American Community Survey API data, and match by geography to the location of the LA metro transit stops.

 1. Data by Stations: All Rail Stations Combined - 07/2023.
 [ZIP, 7 KB]
 Description: A single shapefile that contains all stations for all lines.